Another key inflation measure hit a record high – KION546

 A key inflation measure climbed to a record high in 2021, as pandemic price hikes just aren’t going away.

-The US producer price index, which tracks what America’s producers get paid for their goods and services on average over time, rose 9.7% last year, the biggest calendar-year increase since the data series began in 2010, according to the Bureau of Labor Statistics.
+The US producer price index, which tracks what America’s producers get paid for their goods and services on average over time, rose 9.7% last year, not adjusted for seasonal swings.
+It was the biggest calendar-year increase since the data series began in 2010, according to the Bureau of Labor Statistics.

 This is a developing story.
 It will be updated.